JanekvO/GSOC_RTEMS_ARINC653/README.md

 POK's arinc653 implementation).
 The current status of the arinc653 calls is as
 follows:

-Arinc653 subset			Works?

-partition:				yes
+partition: works

 blackboard: no

 buffer: no

-error:					yes
+error: works

 event: no

-process:				yes
+process: works

 queueing: no

 sampling: no

 semaphore: no

-time: 					yes
+time: works